 10 Tips for Nurses to Effectively Communicate with Elderly Patients

-Effective communication facilitates positive patient outcomes.
+Effective communication between providers and their patients facilitates positive patient outcomes.
 When caring for senior patients, this might involve providing for certain issues.
 Older patients may have multiple conditions, such as hearing loss, vision impairment, dementia, or Alzheimer’s disease.
 Additionally, providers may have to address sensitive topics, such as end-of-life care.